 Casual Mario – Super Mario Bros. & Friends: When I Grow Up , Mario’s Game Gallery

-Nintendo tried to conquer the casual PC game market in the nineties with titles like “Super Mario Bros. & Friends: When I Grow Up ” and “Mario’s Game Gallery”.
-Both games are pretty terrible, but Mario’s Game Gallery did have Charles Martinet voicing Mario for the first time.
+Nintendo tried to conquer the casual PC game market in the nineties.
+They did this with titles like “Super Mario Bros. & Friends: When I Grow Up ” and “Mario’s Game Gallery”.
+Both games are pretty terrible.
+But at least Mario’s Game Gallery did have Charles Martinet voicing Mario for the first time.
 Who knew that the iconic voice of Mario was born in such a casual PC title?

 Arcade (Part 2) – Mario Kart Arcade GP 1&2&DX and others

 Over the last two decades Nintendo games have appeared in the arcades every now and then.
-There were three Mario Kart Arcade GP machines that are a blast to play on.
-Developed by Namco Bandai these versions of Mario Kart even feature characters from Pac Man and Tamagotchi.
+However there were three Mario Kart Arcade GP machines that are a blast to play on.
+Developed by Namco Bandai, these versions of Mario Kart even feature characters from Pac Man and Tamagotchi.
 If you run into one of these machines, go ahead and play a couple of rounds.
 You won’t regret it!

 Super Mario Run – iOS and Android

 Mario Kart Tour and Dr. Mario World aren’t the first Super Mario titles on Android and iOS mobile platforms.
-At the end of 2016 Super Mario Run landed on iOS platforms and later in 2017 the game became available for Android platforms as well.
+However at the end of 2016 Super Mario Run landed on iOS platforms and later in 2017 the game became available for Android platforms as well.
 In this 2D platforming game Super Mario automatically runs to the right and the player has to tap the screen to make Mario jump.
 Although it was a great game, it wasn’t the big success Nintendo would have hoped for.
-Let’s hope Mario Kart Tour and Dr. Mario World will become the big successes the franchise deserves, right?
+Let’s hope Dr. Mario World and Mario Kart Tour will become the big successes the franchise deserves, right?

 Mario in China: Nvidia Wii Ports